indre-idenfy/Documentation/pages/ANDROID-SDK.md

     withTypefacePath(String pathOfTypeface)
     .build
 ```
-Colors can be easily changed by overriding values in the colors.xml of app module
+Colors can be easily changed by overriding values of the colors.xml in the app module

+`idenfyColorPrimary`: Sets most attributes in the UI.

+`idenfyColorPrimaryDark`: Sets the background color of the`Toolbar`

+`idenfyColorAccent`: Sets the color of button, checkboxes, icons.

+`idenfyNextButtonColor`: Defines the color of the next button, inherits from idenfyColorAccent by default.

+More than 20 other color customisations available within SDK.